williammillerworks/quietcat/README.md

 -----

 ## Proposed Technology Stack

-As your CTO, I reaffirm the following modern and efficient stack, now with a stronger emphasis on frontend capabilities for the rich UI interactions:

   * **Frontend:** **React.js** (or Vue.js) for a dynamic and responsive user interface, combined with **HTML5**, **CSS3** (with **Tailwind CSS** for rapid styling), and **JavaScript**.
       * **Reasoning:** Essential for handling complex UI states, animations, and dynamic content updates (comments list, character countdown, accordion).
 Tailwind CSS will streamline the mobile-first styling.